My Works

 Incoherent Variants

-Components built ad hoc, with no shared visual logic.
+Components built ad hoc, no shared visual logic.

 02